Safe Outsourcing and Security Measures

 Security and Compliance

-1. General Data Protection Regulation (GDPR): Perhaps the most significant piece of legislation, GDPR imposes strict data protection and privacy rules for all individuals within the EU and the European Economic Area.
+1. General Data Protection Regulation (GDPR): Perhaps the most significant piece of legislation regarding outsourcing, the GDPR imposes strict data protection and privacy rules for all individuals within the EU and the European Economic Area.
 It also addresses the transfer of personal data outside the EU and EEA areas.
-Software companies must ensure that their non-EU outsourcing partners are GDPR compliant to avoid hefty fines and breaches that could lead to severe reputational damage.
+Software companies are obliged to ensure that their non-EU outsourcing partners are GDPR compliant to avoid costly fines and breaches that could lead to severe reputational damage.

-2. Directive on Security of Network and Information Systems (NIS Directive): This directive requires companies in critical sectors, including digital services, to maintain high levels of security for their network and information systems.
-While not directly targeting all software development outsourcers, it sets a precedent that impacts contractual obligations for IT outsourcing, emphasising the need for robust cybersecurity measures.
+2. Directive on Security of Network and Information Systems (NIS2 Directive): This directive requires companies in critical sectors, including digital services, to maintain high levels of security for their network and information systems.
+NIS2 does not directly target the outsourcing of software development, but it sets a precedent that impacts contractual obligations for IT outsourcing, emphasising the need for stronger security measures.

-3. EU Cybersecurity Act: Strengthening cybersecurity across the EU.
+4. EU Cybersecurity Act: Strengthening cybersecurity across the EU.
 This act establishes a framework for setting network and information security standards across all member states.
-Companies involved in software development and outsourcing must ensure that their suppliers comply with these standards to maintain integrity and security continuity.
+Companies involved in software development and outsourcing must ensure that their suppliers follow these standards to maintain the integrity and continuity of security.

-4. Labour Laws: EU companies must ensure that their non-EU outsourcing partners adhere to labour standards that at least meet the International Labour Organization (ILO) conventions, which cover a range of issues from unfair dismissal to discrimination and workers’ rights to unionize.
-Although local labour laws will vary, EU companies should seek to work with suppliers who provide fair working conditions, appropriate wages, and reasonable working hours consistent with globally recognized labour standards.
+6. Labour Laws: EU companies need to make sure that their non-EU outsourcing partners follow labour standards that at least meet the International Labour Organisation (ILO) conventions, which cover a range of issues, including unfair dismissal, discrimination, and workers’ rights to unionise.
+Although local labour laws may vary, EU companies should seek to work with suppliers who provide fair working conditions, appropriate wages, and reasonable working hours that are consistent with globally recognised labour standards.

-6. Other Legislation: Similar to the Modern Slavery Act, other EU legislations and directives focus on enhancing transparency and ethical practices in business operations.
+9. Other Legislation: Similar to the Modern Slavery Act, other EU legislation and directives focus on enhancing transparency and ethical practices in business operations.
 For instance, the EU Non-Financial Reporting Directive requires large companies to disclose information on managing social and employee aspects, respect for human rights, anti-corruption and bribery issues, and diversity on company boards.
-Although this directive applies directly to large companies, smaller firms benefit from aligning with these practices to ensure comprehensive compliance and ethical operation.
+Although this directive primarily applies to large companies, smaller firms benefit from aligning with these practices to ensure comprehensive compliance and ethical operation.

 • Encrypted channels for all communications,

-• VPN connections and ensuring that all communications are Transport Layer Security (TLS) encrypted communications.
+• VPN connections and ensuring that all communications are encrypted using Transport Layer Security (TLS).

 • Use individual restrictions and controls to distinguish each user’s behaviour in logs.

-• Only those who need to are allowed access to personal or critical information.
+• Only those who need to access personal or critical information are allowed to do so.

 • Update all software regularly.